-So if it works better for you, feel free to listen online by clicking below:
+If it works better for you, feel free to listen online by clicking here or below:

 And, as always, if the Lord uses this post in your life, I’d love to hear how!